 Inline CSS: Applied directly to an HTML element using the

-attribute.<p style="color: blue; font-size: 20px;">This is a blue paragraph with font size 20px.</p>
+styleattribute.<p style="color: blue; font-size: 20px;">This is a blue paragraph with font size 20px.</p> -

 Internal CSS: Defined inside a

-section of the HTML document.<head> <style> p { color: red; font-size: 18px; } </style> </head> <body> <p>This paragraph will have red color and font size 18px.</p> </body>
+<style>tag in the<head>section of the HTML document.<head> <style> p { color: red; font-size: 18px; } </style> </head> <body> <p>This paragraph will have red color and font size 18px.</p> </body> -

 External CSS: Defined in a separate

-.<head> <link rel="stylesheet" href="styles.css"> </head> <body> <p>This paragraph will be styled according to the rules in the external CSS file.</p> </body>
+.cssfile, and linked to the HTML file using the<link>tag in the<head>.<head> <link rel="stylesheet" href="styles.css"> </head> <body> <p>This paragraph will be styled according to the rules in the external CSS file.</p> </body>The external

-file:p { color: green; font-size: 16px; }
+styles.cssfile:p { color: green; font-size: 16px; }

 CSS Syntax: